arbyste/jp-mining-note/docs/docs/yomitantemplates.md

 TODO video

-To access the Yomichan template options, head to the Yomichan templates as normal:
+To access the Yomitan template options, head to the Yomitan templates as normal:

-1. Navigate to Yomichan Settings.
+1. Navigate to Yomitan Settings.
 1. Make sure that advanced settings are turned on (bottom left corner).
 1. Go to the `Anki` section
 1. Select `Configure Anki card templates...`